 Hello to all my lovely readers.
-I know most of you must be wondering what’s this weird term ‘Meningitis‘.
+I know most of you must be wondering what’s this weird term ‘Meningitis‘ in the post title.
 Well, in very simple words, it’s an infection of the brain which can result in the death of a person (any age group) within a few hours.
 I was not aware of this infection until lately when Nemit’s pediatrician threw some light on this horrifying disease.
 And today I am writing this post to spread awareness and share my understanding of this fatal disease with other parents.

 Being a parent is a huge responsibility and we want to do the best for our kids.
 However, sometimes lack of awareness can result in devastating consequences.

-Last month when we visited Nemit’s pediatrician for vaccination, my eyes caught a term ‘meningococcal‘ on the chart.
+Last month when we visited the pediatrician for Nemit’s vaccination, my eyes caught a term ‘meningococcal‘ on the chart.
 It was mentioned that this vaccine was recommended for high-risk groups.
-And like any other panicky parent, I asked the doctor what that means.
-It was then when she explained ‘Meningitis’.
-After returning back home, I did some research on the internet to understand it better.
-I was shocked to read some facts about it.
+And like any other panicky parent, I asked the doctor what that meant.
+It was then when she explained to us about ‘Meningitis’.
+After returning home, I did some research to understand it better and was shocked to read some facts about it.

 Meningitis affects more than 2.8 million people globally each year.
 Babies, toddlers, and young children under the age of 5 are the most at-risk group for meningitis, with over 50% of all cases occurring in this age group.

 Nemit’s pediatrician also told us about the different types of Meningitis but stressed most on Bacterial Meningitis.
 It is the most serious and fatal form of infection.
 If not diagnosed and treated on time, can cause death within a few hours in young children.

 Babies and toddlers are at high risk because their immune system is not fully developed.
 Hence, they cannot fight infection.